shahriar-rahman/Precise-Diagnosis-of-Parksinsons-Disease/README.md

 # Precise Diagnosis of Parkinson's Disease using an Ensemble of Neural Networks
 A Regression approach for the automated detection of Parkinson's Disease based on an Ensemble of Neural Networks.
-Note that this is still a Work in Progress, and numerous modifications and updates will follow.
+Please note that this is still a Work in Progress, and numerous modifications and updates will follow.

 </br>